 Using the Arboretum's Wisconsin Native Plant Garden as an outdoor classroom, this conference offers workshops, take-home tips, and living examples to inspire you and help you become a successful native plant gardener.

 Experts will lead you step-by-step through developing, maintaining, and improving your garden.
 Beginners through experienced gardeners are welcome.
-Come with questions, learn from fellow gardeners, and go home with native gardening resources.
+Come with questions, learn from fellow gardeners, and go home with inspiration and practical resources.
 Lunch provided.
 Dress for the weather.

 How to Design a Native Garden, with Evelyn Howell

-This session for beginners includes how to analyze your site, employ basic design principles, and choose the right plants.
+Learn how to begin a native garden, including how to analyze your site, employ basic design principles of native gardening and choose the right combination of plants.

 Dr. Howell is a professor of Landscape Architecture at UW–Madison.
-Her background is in plant community ecology.
-She has published articles addressing natural landscaping, exotic species control, prairie restoration, and vegetation assessment.
+Her background is in plant community ecology and interests focus on natural landscaping, exotic species control, prairie restoration and vegetation assessment.

-Learn the importance of insect pollinators (particularly native bees) and how to attract them.
+Learn about the importance of insect pollinators (particularly native bees) in home gardens and how to attract them.

-Planting and Maintaining Your Native Garden, with Susan Carpenter
+Planting and Maintaining a Native Garden, with Susan Carpenter

 Explore native gardening in the home landscape from initial planting to long-term maintenance.
 Learn how to maintain diversity, manage invasives, and enhance plantings as your garden develops.

-Susan Carpenter has been the Native Plant Gardener at the Arboretum for 10 years.
+Susan Carpenter is the Native Plant Gardener at the Arboretum.
 She works with students and volunteers to install, maintain, and monitor the gardens.

 Native Plant Garden Tour

-Experts will lead the group through our diverse gardens, pointing out living examples of possibilities for native gardeners and answering your questions.
+Experts will lead the group through our diverse gardens, pointing out highlights for native gardeners and answering your questions.